microsoft/computervision-recipes/image_classification/README.md

 # Image classification

 This directory provides examples and best practices for building image classification systems.
-We use [fast.ai](https://github.com/fastai/fastai) heavily, since it has rich feature support and ...
+We use [fast.ai](https://github.com/fastai/fastai) heavily, since it has rich feature support and ... .

+See also fast.ai's [documentation](https://docs.fast.ai/) and most recent [course](https://github.com/fastai/course-v3) for more explanations and code examples.

 ## Getting Started